zjadzhd/android-tools-cygwin/README.md

 # Motivation

 [Many][void-linux] [Linux][arch-linux] [distributions][alpine-linux] have
-a package called android-tools which ships essential android command line tools like adb or fastboot.
+a package called android-tools.
 Sadly the upstream build system for those tools is rather complex and doesn't allow building the command line tools only.